 The prize for the “Best in Fest” beer will be a draught beer contract at several of Whistler’s bars and restaurants, including the Longhorn.
 This particular Gibbons Hospitality Group venue served one of the highest volume of draft beer during the 2010 Olympic Games, second only to GM Place in Vancouver.
 It’s a big incentive for the attending craft breweries and will be judged by the 2,500 attendees on Saturday.

 “We like connecting with the community and really dealing at the consumer level,” says Aaron Wirth, the events marketing manager for Ninkasi Brewing Company, out of Eugene, Oregon.

-“A lot of our marketing is just letting people make the decision for themselves whether they like the beer.
+“We do things like social media and sponsoring podcasts but a lot of our marketing is just letting people make the decision for themselves whether they like the beer.
 The best way to that is to get the beer on the street.”